Microhire was contracted to supply all event staging and technical production services for this impressive event.

-Our Analogue Way Ascender to ‘blend’ the content to the LED screen, LCD Lectern and the four separate presenter foldback monitors with a second Ascender vision mixer would to control and send signal directly to the four presentation screens.
+To mix the content we used our Analogue Way Ascender enabling us to send different content to the LED screen, LCD lectern and the four presenter foldback monitors and a second Ascender to control and send signal directly to the four presentation screens.

-For audio we used a high-end audio system designed for the event space, audience size, presenters and various entertainers.
-The PA also needed to include delay and front fill components and speakers on stage, as question foldback for presenters.
+For audio we used a high-end audio system designed specifically for the event space, audience size, presenters and 25 acts.
+The PA also needed to include delay and front fill components and speakers on stage, and question foldback for the presenters.

 The key features of the design were the stage, vision and lighting.
 With such a large LED screen and over two hundred and thirty lights loading and truss weights needed to be assessed and all contingencies planned for and considered.
-Our rigging assessment of the initial conceptual drawings highlighted a potential issue and as a result we determined we needed to reduce the weight on the MEC floor and roof structure, specifically around the stage, to ensure that we had a design that we could safely execute.
+Our rigging assessment of the initial conceptual drawings highlighted a potential weight issue and as a result we determined we needed to reduce the weight of the structure on both the Melbourne Exhibition Centre floor and roof structure ensuring a safe event environment.

 Over 100 staff worked on this event with a build lasting 15 hours, with over 8 tonnes of steel and equipment and working with interpreters and a team of 20 from the end client to create this one off spectacular.